openshift/enhancements/enhancements/storage/csi-driver-install.md

 1. If the CSI driver fails to deploy by the cluster-storage-operator, it will make the cluster-storage-operator degraded and as a result cluster will be degraded.
 This may not be optimal because initially we want CSI driver to be optional component.
 2. Supporting future configuration of drivers is tricky.
 Currently cluster-storage-operator is not a configurable operator.
 But enabling and disabling migration and making driver configurable will require designing CRDs which could support these functions.
+3. cluster-storage-operator needs to give RBAC permissions to the CSI operators.
+I.e. it must have all the permissions already.
+They may be quite powerful (privileged pods, edit PVs/PVCs) and may be slightly different for each CSI driver.
+Collection of these RBAC rules may be complicated, as they may be in multiple repos.

 ### Installation with cloud providers